 How skilled do I have to be in order to paddle a canoe or kayak on the Batsto or Mullica rivers?

-Paddling on Pine Barrens rivers is great for beginners and skilled paddlers of all ages.
-Having some basic paddling skill or being with someone who has paddling experience is important.
-Both the Batsto and Mullica rivers are slow-flowing rivers.
-There are no rapids.
-There are occasional obstacles including downed trees or low-hanging branches that you have to navigate.
+Paddling on Pine Barrens rivers is great for paddlers of all skill levels.
+We do recommend having some basic paddling knowledge or going with someone who has paddling experience.
+Both the Batsto and Mullica rivers are slow-flowing rivers, so there are no rapids.
+These are natural rivers, so there are occasional obstacles (downed trees or low-hanging branches) that you have to navigate through.
 Many stretches along the Batsto and Mullica are narrow and winding, so you’ll need enough skill to be able to steer or navigate your canoe or kayak through the twists and turns.
-You should be physically fit enough to paddle for 4 to 5 hours if you take a trip on the Batsto River and up to 8 hours on the Mullica River.
-We also offer short paddling trips ranging from 1.5 hours to 2 hours on the Mullica River.
-These are great trips for beginners.
+If you’re a complete beginner, we offer kayak and canoe lessons from American Canoe Association certified instructors to help you learn the basics before attempting a river trip.
 Know your limits!

 Where is the starting point and how do I get onto the river?